AshokGfsd/Preparation/README.md

     - Prototypal inheritance uses prototype chains for inheritance.
     - Classical inheritance uses classes and constructors.
     - JavaScript primarily uses prototypal inheritance, while classical inheritance is implemented using ES6 classes.

+    - The main difference between classical and prototypal inheritance is that in classical inheritance, an object inherits from a class, while in prototypal inheritance, an object inherits from any other object

 45. **What is a Temporal Dead Zone?**
     - The Temporal Dead Zone (TDZ) refers to the time span between the creation of a variable in the scope and its initialization where the variable is inaccessible.